 I climbed down from the carriage and was completely absorbed in taking photos until one of the herdsmen rode up to caution me.
 Lowering the camera, I turned around and found myself face-to-face with the biggest bull cow I’d ever seen.
 His unblinking eyeball stared at me with a crazed expression.
 A foot above me, his sharply pointed horns spanned five feet.
 With one toss of his head he could easily have impaled me.
 I backed away slowly, thankful for the herdsman’s watchfulness.

 Today, more than 9,000 cattle, 50,000 sheep and 350 horses are managed by 200 shepherds in the area of the Hortobágy National Park.
-The herdsmen take turns guarding the livestock, thus they see their families more often than in early days, but their life is still difficult.
-They have a special relationship with their animals, which I witnessed when one of them stepped right up to a big bull and stroked his horn; the look in the bull’s eye was decidedly not crazed in this instance; he not only tolerated the contact, he seemed to relish it.
+They have a special relationship with their animals, which I witnessed when one of them stepped right up to a big bull and stroked his horn.
+The look in the bull’s eye was decidedly not crazed in this instance.
+He not only tolerated the contact, he seemed to relish it.

-Hortobagy herdsmen no longer wear the traditional herdsman’s costume in everyday circumstances, however they still prepare Hungarian goulash; sing the old songs; and make their own long ornamental whips, cowherd’s stick, and clasp-knife keeper.
+Outside of the cultural program, herdsmen in Hortobagy National Park no longer wear the traditional costume in everyday circumstances.
+However, they still prepare Hungarian goulash; sing the old songs; and make their own long ornamental whips, cowherd’s stick, and clasp-knife keeper.
 And they retain the very practiced horseman’s skills that allow them to control the herd, which they exhibited for us at the end of our tour.
 Mounting up, they made their steeds bow down on bended front legs, sit down, and roll on their sides while they stayed seated in the saddle.
-When the horses were prone, the herdsmen dismounted and flicked their whips in a circle while standing on the horses flanks, demonstrating total trust between man and beast.
+Then the horses lay down and the herdsmen stood on their flanks while flicking their whips.
+It was an astonishing demonstration of complete and unreserved trust between man and beast.

 Hortobágy, Hungary’s first and largest National Park, became a UNESCO World Heritage Site in 1999.
 In part, UNESCO’s decision was based on the fact that, “The Hungarian Puszta is an exceptional surviving example of a cultural landscape constituted by a pastoral society.”
 The culture has survived intact, however many of the indigenous animal species that once roamed freely in the Puszta have long since disappeared.
 Some are extinct, including the cattle-like aurochs, which had disappeared by the beginning of the 17th century.
 Others are rare or listed as endangered.
 Happily, Hortobagy Wild Animal Park allows visitors to see species that were indigenous in ancient times but are no longer present in the park.
 A species of cattle that historically interbred with the aurochs carries the outward appearance of the ancient aurochs, allowing us to see how they might have looked.
 White Pelicans, White Horses, and White Storks all have homes in the park, as do Wolves, Red Fox, Wildcats, and Vultures.

-I spent an idyllic afternoon spotting animals in their open enclosures.
-While waiting patiently for them to make an appearance I became aware of polp-splash sounds coming from the irrigation canals.
-Hundreds of toads of all colors were hunkered down in the muddy banks or half-submerged in the water, their bulbous eyes peering up at me warily.
+I spent an idyllic afternoon trying to spot animals in their open enclosures.
+While waiting patiently for them to appear I became aware of plop-splash sounds coming from the irrigation canals.
+Hundreds of toads of all colors were hunkered down in the muddy banks or half-submerged in the water.
+Their bulbous eyes peered up at me warily.
 From green to brown to dark grey, they mimicked their surroundings in an attempt to remain invisible.
 Looking between the tall green reeds I spied dragonflies with transparent wings, delicately veined in black.
 Bees bumbled back and forth between purple thistles and a trail of ants marched to who knows where.

 Hortobágy National Park is different things to different people.
 It is a cultural treasure and a historical march through time.
 It can display an exquisite pastel palette or the blackness of a Puszta thunderstorm, rolling in across the vast emptiness.
 To a visitor just arrived from the clangorous city it can seem silent, yet still be filled with the sounds of insects and birds.
 One can focus on the immensity or squat down to examine the micro world.
 I cannot imagine all the variables but I do know this: I definitely wasn’t expecting too much.